Location scouting and filming about mysteries of lake Baikal in Russia

 If you feel that the spirit of Baikal is calling you, our team will gladly become your guide to all the riddles of the lake.
 One of the largest Siberian cities near Lake Baikal is Irkutsk.
 It is located just 60 kilometers from the lake shore.
 There is a large airport in Irkutsk with regular flights from Moscow, Beijing, Bangkok and other cities.
 If you prefer trains, then you can ride along the Trans-Siberian Railway.
 The journey from Moscow will take about four days.

-For more information on this topic feel free to contact us!
+For more information about location scouting and filming at Baikal lake feel free to contact us!